openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ohos-arkui-advanced-Dialog.md

 ## Example

-### Example 1
+### Example 1: Dialog Box with an Image Above Text

-This example shows a dialog box with an image above and text below.
+This example implements a dialog box with an image above the text content, through the use of **imageRes**, **content**, and other properties.

 ```ts
 import { TipsDialog } from '@kit.ArkUI';